 Zen Lab was built for those who may not have access to a physical yoga studio, or simply choose to practice at home.
 This is a space for you to feel safe, and free of judgement with your yoga practice.
 With a multi-style approach, you will find classes including vinyasa, hatha, power, slow flow, restore, and yin.
 Classes are all unique with relevant themes to reflect upon so that we are always learning and growing together.

 Classes are created to inspire you!
 Explore your mental, emotional, and physical realms.
 Challenge what you think you know, face your fears, become more self-aware.
 Empower yourself; learn more about your connection with the seen and unseen.
 The only constant in life is change, so the more flexible our mind becomes, the more resilient we are when those moments inevitably arise.

 Stepping into your power is to have the courage to make the hard decisions, even when it may not be popular.
 It is to be honest and communicate that honesty with grace and heart.
 To let people know you care and that you are paying attention.
 To be vulnerable and let people see you and, most importantly, to offer yourself the same love and compassion you offer others.

-Although this major shift has allowed me to live more authentically, I am still the same person.
-I like to live my life with humor, sometimes intensity, and can find the joy in the small moments.
-I have a dog, Baloo, and a cat, Rajah, and a partner who fill my life with constant sarcasm, puns, and great conversation.
+This life shift has allowed Kristen to live more authentically.
+It is important for Kristen to find the humor in everyday living, and the joy in the small moments.
+She has a dog, Baloo, and a cat, Rajah, and a partner who fills her life with constant sarcasm, puns, and great conversation.